ndorfin/todo-pe/README.md

 # TODO, progressively-enhanced

-I'm intrigued by the idea of the ToDo App always being a client-driven app.
+I'm intrigued by the idea of a ToDo App being a server-driven app.
 What does a server-side version of the ToDo App look like?
-What does a progressively-enhanced version of that look like?
+What does a progressively-enhanced version of _that_ look like?
 How difficult is it build?

 ## Development & install